absunandan008/AbhiHub01/README.md

 👋 Hello, I'm Abhi
 I love to learn new things and code.
 - 👨‍💻 I'm a full-stack developer/architect at NBCU
-- 🌱 I’m currently learning Google cloud platform
+- 🌱 I’m currently learning Google cloud platform and Kubernetes
 - 📫 How to reach me https://twitter.com/dChickenBiryani

 <!---